“The true opposites of belief, psychologically…are doubt and inquiry, not disbelief”

 –C. G. Jung

 Chris Hancock, LCSW is a licensed psychotherapist in the state of Tennessee (Lic#4504).
 He is a verified mental health provider for the Foundation for Excellence in Mental Health Care (FEMHC), a member of the Academy of Spiritual and Consciousness Studies (ASCS), the Afterlife Education and Research Institute, Inc (afterlifeinstitute.org), a clinical member of the Spiritual Emergence Network (SEN-USA) and the American Center for the Integration of Spiritually Transformative Experiences (ACISTE).
-From 2013 to 2017 he served as the psychotherapist for the Tennessee chapter of Starborn Support, a national organization for experiencers of exceptionally extraordinary phenomena.
-Chris practiced Insight Meditation in NYC for several years, and from the study of J. Krishnamurti and Paramahansa Yogananda’s teachings was led to initiation into Kriya Yoga by Paramahansa Prajnananda of the contemporary Kriya Yoga lineage.
-While in India in 2007 he participated in an event that produced such profound and visceral phenomena that whatever vestiges of doubt remained as to the existence of the world beyond our eyes instantly dissolved.
-He had a numinous experience during a prayerful meditation in 2011 where, in the midst of a particularly trying time, an clear transmission of Divine love and encouragement was received (and will never be forgotten).
-Perhaps what started it all was a powerful if unexpected hands-on healing (complete dissolution of acute pain) while in hospital by a Methodist minister during a painful recovery following an operation as a child.
-Later, inspired by the work of Psychotherapist Carl Gustav Jung, Mythologist Joseph Campbell, Consciousness Researcher/Psychologist Jeffery Mishlove, Transpersonal Psychiatrist Stanislav Grof, famed Parapsychologists Charles Tart and Stanley Krippner, and last but not least, the trailblazing work of the late Harvard Psychiatrist Dr. John E. Mack, M.D., in 2012, Chris became the psychotherapist for the Tennessee Chapter of Starborn Support- a private support group for experiencers of exceptionally extraordinary phenomenon.
-Following in the footsteps of these and other luminaries, and with a burgeoning special interest in the phenomenon of Spiritual Emergency and other Exceptional Human Experiences, S.E.E. was launched as a way to assist individuals as they interface with and attempt to make meaning of their experiences on “outer banks” of reality as best as we can perceive it.
-All this said, Chris is no guru, savior, master, shaman, exorcist, psychic, spoon bender, soothsayer, mystic, monk, yogi, scientist, quantum physicist, philosopher, visionary, scholar, or enlightened spiritual teacher.
-And certainly no saint!
-Just a fellow traveler, an extroverted introvert, wounded healer-type therapist, avocational musician, son, husband, adoptive parent, and an incurable curioso driven to remain loyal to his soul by reaching further into the mysterium; toward the edges of the etheric.
+In addition to many years in community mental health, outpatient psychiatry and addictions settings, and maintaining a private psychotherapy practice since 2007, from 2013 to 2017 he served as the psychotherapist for the Tennessee chapter of Starborn Support, a national organization for experiencers of exceptionally extraordinary phenomena.
+Chris practiced Insight Meditation in NYC throughout graduate school, and was later initiated into Kriya Yoga by Paramahansa Prajnananda of the contemporary Kriya Yoga lineage.
+While in India in 2006 he participated in an event that produced such profound and visceral phenomena that whatever vestiges of doubt as to the existence of an alternate transcendent reality not governed by our physical laws was instantaneously dissolved.
+He also had a numinous experience during a prayerful meditation in 2011 where in the midst of a particularly trying time, a transmission of Divine love and encouragement was audibly received, and will never be forgotten.
+Perhaps what started it all was a powerful hands-on healing of acute pain while in hospital by a Methodist minister following an operation as a child.
+Later, inspired by the work of Psychotherapist Carl Jung, Mythologist Joseph Campbell, Consciousness Researcher/Psychologist Jeffery Mishlove, Transpersonal Psychiatrist Stanislav Grof, Parapsychologists Charles Tart and Stanley Krippner, and the late Harvard Psychiatrist Dr. John E. Mack, M.D. (and many others), S.E.E. was launched as a way to assist individuals attempting to make meaning of their experiences on the “outer banks” of reality (as best we perceive it).
+All this said, he is no guru, no savior, master, minister, shaman, alchemist, exorcist, psychic, astrologer, spoon bender, snake charmer, soothsayer, sorcerer, conjurer, ghost hunter, demonologist, voodoist, hoodooist, pagan, mystic, monk, yogi, bodhisattva, starseed, philosopher, scientist, quantum physicist, visionary, healer, curandero, or any kind of enlightened spiritual teacher.
+And Lord knows, no saint.
+Just a fellow traveler, an extroverted introvert, wounded healer-type psychotherapist, and an incurably curious possibilist, driven to remain loyal to his own soul by reaching further into the mysterium, toward the edges of the etheric.
 This will likely remain the case until whatever end his karmic path or Universal Mind has in store.

 Questions?
 Need a consultation?